-- (a) The number of FTEs in pay status by type of staff and civil service classification. - (b) A comparison by line item of the number of FTEs authorized from funds appropriated in part 1 to the actual number of FTEs employed by the department at the end of the reporting period. - (2) By March 1 of the current fiscal year, the departments or agencies shall report to the senate and house appropriations committees, the senate and house appropriations subcommittees on general government, and the senate and house fiscal agencies the following information: - 11 (a) The number of employees that were engaged in remote work in 2022. - 13 (b) The number of employees authorized to work remotely and 14 the actual number of those employees working remotely in the 15 current reporting period. - (c) The estimated net cost savings achieved by remote work. - 17 (d) The reduced use of office space associated with remote18 work. - Sec.
+- (b) A comparison by line item of the number of FTEs authorized from funds appropriated in part 1 to the actual number of FTEs employed by the department at the end of the reporting period. - (2) By March 1 of the current fiscal year, the departments or agencies shall report to the senate and house appropriations committees, the senate and house appropriations subcommittees on general government, and the senate and house fiscal agencies the following information: - 10 (a) The number of employees that were engaged in remote work11 in 2022. - 12 (b) The number of employees authorized to work remotely and 13 the actual number of those employees working remotely in the 14 current reporting period. - (c) The estimated net cost savings achieved by remote work. - - Sec.
 217. Appropriations in part 1 shall, to the extent possible by the departments and agencies, not be expended until all existing work project authorization available for the same purposes is exhausted. - Sec.
-218. If the state administrative board, acting under section 3 of 1921 PA 2, MCL 17.3, transfers funds from an amount appropriated under this article, the legislature may, by a concurrent resolution adopted by a majority of the members elected to and serving in each house, intertransfer funds within this article for the particular department, board, commission, officer, or institution.
+218. If the state administrative board, acting under section 3 of 1921 PA 2, MCL 17.3, transfers funds from an amount appropriated under this article, the legislature may, by a concurrent resolution adopted by a majority of the members elected to and serving in each house, intertransfer funds within this article for the particular department, board, commission, officer, or institution. - Sec.

-Sec.
 219. The departments and agencies receiving appropriations in part 1 shall receive and retain copies of all reports funded from appropriations in part 1.
 Federal and state guidelines for short-term and long-term retention of records shall be followed.
 The department may electronically retain copies of reports unless otherwise required by federal and state guidelines.